-Students planning for the Bachelor of Arts degree in Music must complete thirty-six (36) hours of general education requirements and three (3) hours of physical education classes as described in the Florida College catalog.
+Students must complete thirty-six (36) hours of general education requirements and three (3) hours of physical education classes as described in the Florida College catalog.
 Physical Education activities courses will not be counted toward the 120-hour total.

 Special Requirements